shemanta-bhowmik/doctors-info-slider/README.md

 # doctors-info-slider
-This is a slider for doctor's information.
+This is a slider wordpress plugin for doctor's information.